-Fender Bender is a 2016 American horror thriller film written and directed by Mark Pavia (The Night Flier).
-The synth score is by Nightrunner.
+Fender Bender is a 2016 American horror-thriller film written and directed by Mark Pavia (The Night Flier).
+The synth score was composed by Nightrunner.

 In a small New Mexico town, a 17-year-old high school girl who just got her driver”s license gets into her first fender bender, innocently exchanging her personal information with an apologetic stranger.